Information sharing and data protection

 The GDPR defines the different kinds of lawful basis needed to process data.

 Where there is a safeguarding concern, it's unlikely the lawful basis of 'consent' would be appropriate.
 For children's social work the 'public task' basis is more likely to be appropriate.

 For early years settings, information could be processed under the 'legal obligation' basis.

-The upcoming Data Protection Bill supplements GDPR and includes a new category of child abuse data, defined as physical injuries (non-accidental), physical and emotional neglect, ill treatment and sexual abuse.
+The Data Protection Act 2018 supplements GDPR and includes a new category of child abuse data, defined as physical injuries (non-accidental), physical and emotional neglect, ill treatment and sexual abuse.

-The Bill allows all organisations to process data for safeguarding purposes lawfully and without consent where necessary for the purposes of:
+The Act allows all organisations to process data for safeguarding purposes lawfully and without consent where necessary for the purposes of: